 Back to homepage

-This is mostly my notes from messing around with this AMD/NSC Geode based thin client.
-They may be incomplete, or not make up a logical whole in some places.
-I will try to edit some of it to make it useful.
+This post is mostly my notes from messing around with this AMD/NSC Geode based thin client.

 I have tried to boot some operating systems, in the end installed NetBSD/i386 8.0.
 I was able to run FreeDOS, Linux 2.4 and OpenBSD on it.